 This magnificent country house with its Tudor ruins and estate dates back to the 1500s.
 With a delightful café and farm shop (dogs are welcome outside and dog friendly treats are available), the vast estate includes rivers, lakes and woodland.
 Some of the estate’s cottage accommodation is also dog friendly.
 The estate is within the South Downs, has some panoramic views and is home to one of the oldest oak trees in England.

-Well, that should keep you and your dawgs busy for a while, and rest assured, I’ll be out and about in East Sussex soon, exploring the best dog walks round there.
+Well, that should keep you and your dawgs busy for a while, and rest assured, I’ll be out and about in East Sussex soon, exploring the best dog walks around there.